vorpalnet/blade/test/test-uac/README.md

 framework.
-The Test UAC originates SIP calls at scale — replacing SIPp with a reliable, API-driven, cluster-native alternative — and, as a B2BUA, can also take *real* calls from a softphone or SBC and transform them en route (e.g. dressing a plain call up as a SIPREC recorder leg).
+The Test UAC originates SIP calls at scale — replacing SIPp with a reliable, API-driven, cluster-native alternative — and, as a B2BUA, can also take *real* calls from a softphone or SBC and transform them en route (e.g. dressing a plain call up as a SIPREC recorder dialog).
 It is the counterpart to the [Test UAS](../test-uas).

 ## One tool, two call sources